Why sing your own praises when you can have someone else do it for you, often better than you ever could?

 View this post on Instagram

-But it doesn’t stop there, AI influencer are another growing trend.
+But it doesn’t stop there, AI influencers are another growing trend.
 For instance, virtual influencers like Lil Miquela (with over 2.5 million followers) are tapping into new audiences and creating a buzz for brands.

 View this post on Instagram